FUNToken (FUN) Price Hits $0.0036 on Exchanges

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 FUNToken’s genesis date was June 22nd, 2017.
 FUNToken’s total supply is 10,843,201,660 tokens.
-The Reddit community for FUNToken is https://reddit.com/r/fun_token.
 The official website for FUNToken is funtoken.io.
 FUNToken’s official Twitter account is @funtoken_io.
+The Reddit community for FUNToken is https://reddit.com/r/fun_token.

 Buying and Selling FUNToken

-It is usually not presently possible to purchase alternative cryptocurrencies such as FUNToken directly using U.S. dollars.
-Investors seeking to trade FUNToken should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase FUNToken using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as FUNToken directly using U.S. dollars.
+Investors seeking to trade FUNToken should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FUNToken using one of the exchanges listed above.

 Receive News & Updates for FUNToken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FUNToken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.